DDexxeDD/phtree-c/README.md

 # PH-Tree C

 A C implementation of a [PH-Tree](https://tzaeschke.github.io/phtree-site/).
-A PH-Tree is a spatial indexing data structure like an r-tree or a kd-tree.
+A PH-Tree is a spatial indexing data structure like an quadtree or octree.

 This is a 32 or 64 bit, single map implementation.
 That means only 1 element is stored at each index.
 However, you define what an element is, so you can store as much and whatever data you want in an element (such as collections, which will turn this into a multi map).